pan-kuleczka/hpgcc-beepboop/README.md

 # hpgcc-beepboop
-Project for playing .abc files on a HP 49/50 series calculators using the HPGCC library
+Project for playing .abc files on HP 49/50 series calculators using the HPGCC library

 ## Cross compilation
 1. Setup the hpgcc environment using the (unofficial) guide available here: